biopet/biopet/docs/pipelines/shiva.md

 Note that one should first create the appropriate [configs](../general/config.md).

+### Full pipeline

+The full pipeline can start from fastq or from bam file.
+This pipeline will include pre process steps for the bam files.

 To get the help menu:
 ~~~
 java -jar </path/to/biopet.jar> pipeline shiva -h